robb-j/r0b-blog/post/creating-a-nova-extension-with-typescript.md

 nova .
 ```

 Now open this folder in Nova and create a Nova Extension inside of it.
-The reason for this nesting is to keep TypeScript source-files and development tooling outside of the extension, then compile JavaScript files into the extension.
+The reason for this nesting is to keep TypeScript source-files and development tooling outside of the Extension, then compile JavaScript files into it.

 > A Nova Extension is essentially a folder with a `.novaextension` file extension.

 In Nova, select **Extensions** → **Create New Extension..**.
 Then choose the type of extension you want to make, for this tutorial I will choose **Blank**.
 Make sure to put the new extension inside the folder we created above.
 Remember to close the new window Nova opened after creating an extension, because we want to have the root folder open in Nova.

-> If you don't see **Extensions** in the Nova menu, make sure you have enabled development mode in **Nova** → **Preferences** → **General** → **Extension Development**.
+If you don't see **Extensions** in the Nova menu, make sure you have enabled development mode in **Nova** → **Preferences** → **General** → **Extension Development**.

 ## Configure TypeScript